 Freedom from Debt

 If you’ve been burdened by unpaid bills and debt collectors, Chapter 13 Bankruptcy might be the solution for you.
 Of course, bankruptcy is not for everyone and it comes with certain financial consequences.
 A Chapter 13 Bankruptcy lawyer can review the personal details of your case and help you find a financial solution that works for you.
 Contact Stuart M. Nachbar, Esq. today to learn about your rights and obligations when filing for Chapter 13 Bankruptcy.
 We serve clients throughout the following counties: Essex, Warren, Sussex, Morris, Passaic, Union, Somerset, Hunterdon, Bergen, Hudson, and Middlesex.
-We are close by to Livingston, West Orange, Newark, Belleville, Clifton, Irvington, East Orange, Paterson, Passaic, Verona, and more.
+We are located in Livingston, close to West Orange, Newark, Belleville, Clifton, Irvington, East Orange, Paterson, Passaic, Verona, and more.